IAmKonni/discovergy-proxy/README.md

 The REST endpoint is exposed on port 8080.

-This is am example docker-compose file that can be used.
+This is an example docker-compose file that can be used.
 Please replace the environment variables to your personal Discovergy credentials.

 ```docker-compose.yml
 version: "3.7"